antmicro/thermal-simulation-scripts/README.md

 These coefficients can be estimated using an initial guess for the surface temperature.
 However, since predicting the surface temperature accurately is complex, this method alone may not provide precise results.

 The Bisection Algorithm is used to improve accuracy.
 It iterates over a given temperature range, comparing the simulated final temperature with the temperature assumed in the film coefficient calculator.
 With each iteration, the temperature range is reduced until the difference between the simulated and assumed temperatures is within a specified tolerance.
 Then the algorithm returns the final temperature and the corresponding film coefficients.

 **Using sparse mesh is recommended for this algorithm**

-### Define constraints in FreeCad
+### Defining constraints in FreeCad

-Define `Heat Flux Load` constraints in FreeCad.
+Define the `Heat Flux Load` constraints in FreeCad.
 Then assign each face that dissipates heat to one of them.
-Rename each of `Heat Flux Load` to custom name.
+Rename each `Heat Flux Load` to a custom name.

-In this example 3 `Heat Flux Load` constraints were defined:
+In this example, 3 `Heat Flux Load` constraints were defined:

 * vertical
 * horizontal_up
 * horizontal_down

-### Define config
+### Defining the config

-In `/designs` create `config.json`.
+In `/designs`, create `config.json`.
-In `film` dictionary specify entries for each of `Heat Flux Load` constraints defined in FreeCad:
+In the `film` dictionary, specify entries for each `Heat Flux Load` constraint defined in FreeCad:

 ```bash
 <constraint name> : [ <characteristic length>, <orientation>]